aaAbdulkadir/DevOps/project/README.md

     - A virtual machine for Jenkins
     - AKS for the kubernetes cluster of the webapp
     - ACR to push the image of the webapp to this rather than dockerhub
-    - App service plan
 - After creating plan, download Jenkins on the VM and connect it to the github repository with the webapp and configure webhook.
     - Build the image of the webapp, test, deploy.
-- Deploy webapp to App service so it can be used.
-Maybe requires Jenkins connection to AKS, ACR.

 Jenkins:
 - Clones the GitHub repository
 - Builds a new container image
 - Pushes the container image to the ACR registry
 - Updates the image used by the AKS deployment

 ## References:
 - https://learn.microsoft.com/en-us/azure/architecture/solution-ideas/articles/container-cicd-using-jenkins-and-kubernetes-on-azure-container-service